Permits, Fees, and Reservations

 Horse and Other Pack Animals

-Visitors to the park are welcome to bring and use personally owned pack animals as long as they understand and abide by the relevant rules and regulations.
+Visitors to the monument are welcome to bring and use personally owned pack animals as long as you understand and abide by the relevant rules and regulations.
 A day use permit is required for all horse and pack animal use and may be obtained at the fee station.
 Horses and pack animals are not permitted on roads or road shoulders except for necessary crossing.

 Academic Fee Waiver